emrul-chy/ProgSchool/README.md

 # ProgSchool
-Adesktop application for learning programming with community and platform for knowledge sharing.
+A desktop application for learning programming with community and platform for knowledge sharing.